Pisinha26/NASSCOM-VSD-SOC-DESIGN/README.md

 -Device models
 -Digital Std. cell library
 -I/O library
-On June 30,2020 Google released a first ever open source PDK (FOSS 130 nm Production PDK)to the masses.
+On June 30, 2020, Google released the first ever open-source PDK (FOSS 130 nm Production PDK)to the masses.
-PDK has only the data information for successful ASIC implementation using either open source or close source EDA tools.
+PDK has only the data information for successful ASIC implementation using either open-source or close-source EDA tools.

 ![Screenshot 2024-03-14 232618](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/27cedcbe-cec2-4797-9718-0b7d7c10a6bb)